 Note the grotesque blue-eyed masks and outlandish costumes, a parody of the white man’s powers.
 Malaria, a post-conquest problem, tends to be a central theme.

 An older adult suffers terrible agonies until a Western medic appears on the scene with the inevitable hypodermic in his hand.
 Suppose he manages to save the older man (a rare occurrence).
-In that case, it’s usually due to a dramatic muddling of prescriptions by his dancing assistants, and thus, Andean fate triumphs over science.
+In that case, it’s usually due to a dramatic muddying of prescriptions by his dancing assistants, and thus, Andean fate triumphs over science.

 The natural special effects during sunrise at Tres Cruzes are, in their way, as magnificent a spectacle as the Fiesta de la Virgen del Carmen.
 At 3739m above sea level, on the last mountain ridge before the eastern edge of the Amazon Forest, the view is a marvel at any time: by day, it is a vast statement over the start of a massive cloud forest with all its weird vegetation; by night, it is an enormous star-studded jewel.

 The sunrise is spectacular from the highest edge of the Manu Biosphere Reserve, particularly around the southern hemisphere’s winter solstice in June.
-It is multicolored, with multiple suns and incredible light, and lasts hours.
+It is multicolored, with multiple suns and incredible light, and lasts for hours.
 Transport to Tres Cruces can be a problem, except during the fiesta; however, on Monday, Wednesday, and Friday, Transportes Gallitos de las Rocas buses to Paucartambo continue to Pilcopata or Salvación; beyond Paucartambo, you can disembark at the Tres Cruces turnoff ($20; about 6 hours from Cusco).

 Whichever route you choose, you’ll pass through the village of Curahuasi.
-Within its district are a couple of diverting sights: by the community of Concacha, and some 3500m above sea level, is the archaeological complex of Sayhuite, comprising three massive, beautifully worked granite boulders.
+Within its district are a couple of diverting sights.
+By the community of Concacha, and some 3,500 m above sea level, is the archaeological complex of Sayhuite, comprising three massive, beautifully worked granite boulders.

 The first 150km of road (and rail) south from Cusco towards Lake Titicaca passes through the beautiful valleys of Huatanay and Vilcanota, from where the legendary founders of the Inca Empire are said to have emerged.